 When it comes to my models walking on my seamless paper backgrounds, I always take a minute and wipe down the soles of their shoes while they are in the makeup chair and a place a small bathroom throw rug right at the edge of the paper and ask them to wipe their feet before they step onto the background.
 Do be sure to throw the rug in the washer every so often so that it doesn’t collect dirt and transfer it back to the shoes.

 4. Gaffer Tape is Your best Friend

 Gaffer tape is something you should already have in your studio.
 Whenever you roll that seamless out for your model to stand on it, tape down the edges.
-When a paper seamless background is rolled out onto a smooth surface, it slides really easily.
+When seamless paper backgrounds are rolled out onto a smooth surface, they slide really easily.
 If you don’t tape it, you better have some really good liability insurance because you are placing your model at risk for a fall.
 Not to mention that Murphy’s law pretty much guarantees that your model’s high heel shoe will find the edge of the paper and tear it as she walks onto the set.
 BTW – DON’T USE DUCT TAPE!
 Gaffers tape has a blended resin and natural rubber compound that allows you to remove it without leaving all the adhesive on the paper.
 Duct tape is cheaper but it will destroy your background and leave adhesive residue on your floor.

 5. Make the floor shine

 A 4ft by 8ft piece of plexiglass or clear acrylic is a great way to give your floor a reflective quality.
 The 4×8 sheet is a bit tough to store in smaller studio spaces – but if you have the space – I highly recommend it.